-Hanover’s Forge Pond Park, financed entirely with CPA funds, will soon be the largest recreational complex on the South Shore.
+Hanover’s Forge Pond Park, financed entirely with CPA funds, is the largest recreational complex on the South Shore.
 Hanover took an uncommon approach to the project, using CPA funds to purchase land for active recreation and then building outdoor recreational facilities on the property.

 Forge Pond Park, previously known as the King Street recreation fields, is 100% CPA-funded.
-When Phase II is complete, the site will host three baseball diamonds, three softball diamonds, two multi-use fields, a tournament-sized soccer field, and over a mile of walking trails that wind through a picnic area, ponds, wetlands, and gardens.
-See the master plan view.
+The site hosts three baseball diamonds, three softball diamonds, two multi-use fields, a tournament-sized soccer field, and over a mile of walking trails that wind through a picnic area, ponds, wetlands, and gardens.
+See the original master plan view.

 In 2007, the Hanover Parks and Recreation committee’s Phase I CPA application for $2.5M was approved, and, like the Cervelli purchase, was bonded for 20 years.
 In 2009, the Hanover CPC approved their $1.6M Phase II application, which would construct the baseball and softball diamonds, and additional walking trails.
 Phase II was also paid for with a 20 year bond.

-The Hanover Youth Athletic Association, together with the Town of Hanover, will be responsible for maintenance and programming of Forge Pond Park.
+The Hanover Youth Athletic Association, together with the Town of Hanover, is responsible for maintenance and programming of Forge Pond Park.